igwgames/nes-starter-kit/README.md

 or even just send me a Tweet/DM/email/whatever.
 Your input can help shape the outcome of this project. (and is very much appreciated!)

-## NOTE on update from May 19th, 2018

-In a change to master today, I swapped around how maps are ordered due to a dumb mistake I ported over from older games.
-Unfortunately, this required creating a new version of the `tmx2c` tool, and I haven't figured out proper versioning yet.
-If you downloaded or updated past this date, **you need to redownload the tools zip file**.

-Running `tools/tmx2c/tmx2c.exe` should show version 1.0.1.
-(Not 1.0.0)

-I'm sorry about this - I hope breaking changes like this will be rare, but at the same time this was a necessary change to make future chapters more understandable.
-In addition, once the guide is more fleshed out, I will start maintaining proper versions.
-(This is a reminder to me that I need to do that very soon!)

 ## What is this?

 It's a fully-fledged starter kit for NES games.
 It is the source to a top-down adventure game, alongside all of the